williamdemeo/job-app/README.md

-The files inhabiting this repository support my job application.
+This repository collects files that support my application to academic positions in 2019.